-Smith’s School of English Sagamihara allows me and other franchise owners plenty of time outside our schedules to travel a bit.
+As an owner of Smith’s School of English Sagamihara, myself and other Smith’s franchise owners throughout Japan have plenty of time outside our schedules to travel a bit.
 This, in turn, keeps us fresh and ready to deliver top quality lessons to our students.
 Thanks to our system, last December I took a solo trip to Atami.
 Atami is a coastal town of hotsprings, located on Izu Peninsula.

 Local trains from Sagamihara got me to the Hotel Resorpia in just under two hours.https://ct.rion.mobi/resorpia.atami/